CosmiQuantum/MEMS_docs/LOUD_hardware/MEMS_box.md

 ### Focuser and optical connection

-SAY SOMETHING ABOUT OPTICAL CHECKS BEFORE MOUNTING FOCUSER
+Before installing the focuser, it is good to connect it to a laser and visually confirm the existence of a spot.
+The FCPC focuser connection is finicky, so it's good to check that light is emerging from the focuser before packing it up.
+To check for a spot:
+* turn on laser at highest possible setting
+* aim focuser at a table at varying heights
+* darken surrounding area to the best of your ability, either using a hand or the optical blanket It can be difficult to see the light at first, so don't panic if nothing is there.
+A good sanity check is to aim the light into your phone camera.
+When I place the focuser directly above my iphone 11's selfie camera, I can very clearly see a red circle of light.

-Next, we mount the focuser by inserting it through the wall into its mount housing.
+Once you confirm that the focuser is connected correctly, you can mount it by inserting it through the wall into its mount housing.
 It is sometimes helpful to loosen the housing screws a bit during this step.
 Then, align the focuser back plate as shown below and tighten its mount screws to fix the focuser orientation in place.
 Ideally we would use spring washers underneath these screws.

 | Location | Screws | Count | Countersunk? |
 | -------- | ------- | ------- | ------- |